-Figure 5: Cross-correlation functions of a failure case: (a) cross-correlation function of the original sources, (b) cross-correlation function of the estimated sources.
-Same dataset as in Fig. 3.
+Figure 5: Cross-correlation functions of a failure case. (a) Cross-correlation function of the original sources. (b) Cross-correlation function of the estimated sources.
+Same data set as in Figure 3.

-as an independent measure of statistical independence to indicate with high values those cases in which the second order ICA-term has failed to yield independent output signal components.
-The factors $\frac{1}{3!}$ and $\frac{1}{4!}$ arise from an expansion of the Kullback-Leibler divergence in u, which provides a rigorous derivation of this criterion [Comon, 1994; McCullagh, 1987].
-The Receiver Operating Characteristic (ROC) curves in Figure 6 show that $\Psi{34}(\mathbf{u})$ is a good measure of success.
+$\frac{1}{4!}$ arise from an expansion of the Kullback-Leibler divergence in u, which provides a rigorous derivation of this criterion (Comon, 1994; McCullagh, 1987).
+The receiver operating characteristic (ROC) curves in Figure 6 show that $\Psi{34}(\mathbf{u})$ is a good measure of success.
 These tests also included the cases where linear regression was not able to recover the sources.
-The area under the ROC curves is 0.952 and 0.988 for ISFA3 and ISFA5, respectively.
+The area under the ROC curves is 0.952 and 0.988 for ISFA and ISFA, respectively.